vackosar/vackosar.github.io/_posts/2020-07-05-Transfigure-Stress-Into-Energy.md

 ### Video

-In this Youtube video Kelly wants to make you [better at stress](https://youtu.be/RcGyVTAoXEU?t=301).
+In this YouTube video Kelly wants to make you [better at stress](https://youtu.be/RcGyVTAoXEU?t=301).